 The Update

-For more information on how we review video games and other media/technology, please go review our Review Guideline/Scoring Policy for more info.
+For more information on how we review games, hardware, and software, please check out our Review Guideline/Scoring Policy.

 DualShock 4 USB Wireless PC Adaptor